Dynamic Analysis

 Essentially, fuzz testing is all about trace selection.

-The easiest way to get started with fuzzing, is to simply choose a inputs at random at the start of the program and then seeing if it can make the program fail.
+The easiest way to get started with fuzzing, is to simply choose an input at random at the start of the program and then see if it can make the program fail.

 This works because most traces of a program can be approximated using relatively few inputs.
 The hypothesis is that the input space relatively correspond to the path equivalent space.
 And this is correct for examples like this: